ABOUT EMMA

 Enhanced DBS (every 3 years) / current PPL PRS music licences

-Further training
+Further Professional training

 2012: Emma completed an inspiring dance residency led by Peggy Hackney, an internationally recognised dance educator known for her work in Laban/Bartenieff Movement Analysis as the Director of Dance & Laban at NYU and UC Berkeley in the USA.
 Focusing on movement signatures and the relationship to breath, body and spatial phrasing offered a vital perspective on non-verbal communication.